Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/L13-T1-S7.png)

-1.Upon logging in to the portal, a pop-up window will appear.
+1. Upon logging in to the portal, a pop-up window will appear.
 Choose **Go to classic portal** in the pop-up.

     ![](../Images/L13-T1-S8.png)